 Office location: School of Social Work, Room 023 (ground floor)

-Office hours for Fall 2020: Tuesdays, Thursdays, and Fridays (various times).
-You can book an advising appointment with me here!
+Appointments: You can book an advising appointment with me here! (not available over summer)

 Hometown: Twinsburg, Ohio